benbalter/wordpress-plugin-tests/readme.md

 Roadmap/todo
 ------------
-- Ability to integrate with plugins as a submodule to allow for updates
+* Ability to integrate with plugins as a submodule to allow for update
+* Ability to customize configuration as pulled down from `setup.sh`

 Contributors
 ------------